 After receiving a commitment – the last values accepted by the IESO prior to the IESO issuing the commitment are used to apply the revision restrictions.

-Submissions during the first 30 minutes of the hour – A registered market participant should not submit dispatch data for the pre-dispatch process during the first 30 minutes of the hour that includes an offer price increase for any quantities above the minimum loading point or includes an operating reserve offer price increase.
-This is to avoid non-compliance with MR Ch.7 ss.3.3.3.8, 3.3.3.10 and 3.3.3.12 as submissions made after the pre-dispatch process has initialized and before the commitment results are issued may not comply to the market rule.
+Submissions during the first 30 minutes of the hour – A registered market participant is prohibited from submitting dispatch data for the pre-dispatch process during the first 30 minutes of the hour that includes an offer price increase for any quantities above the minimum loading point or includes an operating reserve offer price increase.
+This is to avoid non-compliance with MR Ch.7 s.3.3.3.14 as submissions made after the pre-dispatch process has initialized and before the commitment results are issued do not comply to the market rule.

 Second start-up notice – Under certain conditions, a resource may receive a second start-up notice that supersedes the first start-up notice for a pre-dispatch operational commitment.
 In this scenario, the revision restrictions pursuant to MR Ch.7 ss.3.3.3.8, 3.3.3.10 and 3.3.3.12 are applied based on the binding pre-dispatch advisory schedule associated with the second start-up notice.